 By Colin Neale

-Here's a screenshot of a database registration document. (click for larger image)
+Here's a simple database contents viewed in Notes. (click for larger image)

 Here sorting is achieved by clicking on each column header.
 I will now show you how to reproduce this same functionality in the browser.

 Create a Web view

 I proceeded to create a view for the browser.
 I used multiple columns to make the code easier to follow but you could group all of the HTML into a single column if you prefer.
 Each column in my Web view is detailed below.
 The Column-1 formula is simple:

 Set to sorted ascending and hidden because we don't want the browser to see it.
 The Column-2 formula has some table tags: